Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022-1.md

 <docs-spacer size="small"></docs-spacer>

 <docs-note>This is a breaking change in July's release.
-If you are still a consumer of ZUI Pages, please replace it!
+If you are still using ZUI Pages, please replace it!
 We no longer support this component.</docs-note>

 <docs-spacer></docs-spacer>